 Completely use your ad content spaces

 All the content fields provide you with an opportunity to give a clear description of your offer, brands, product or services.
 Apart from adding headlines, descriptions, display paths.

 You have another opportunity to add other information such as other important URLs, location and call to action buttons.
 The goal here is to use all the relevant fields and fill all the provided spaces to the maximum.

 This helps you provide all the necessary information your target audience might need which will improve your Click Through Rate (CTR%).

 You should also keep in mind these spaces has limited characters and your message should be as concise as possible to deliver the right information and be easy to understand by your target audience.

 Test different bidding and pricing models

-It is always important to get to know what works best for your type of campaign since we run campaigns based on our various niche and goals.
-It won’t be wise to settle for PPC ad campaign and believe everything is great.
+It is always important to get to know what works best for your type of campaign since we run campaigns based on our various niches and goals.
+It won’t be wise to settle for a PPC ad campaign and believe everything is great.

 By testing different bidding models, you will discover that some convert more while some may be cheaper and increase sales.
-All to your benefits.
+All to your benefit.